-- > Pupils with SEN are encouraged to be part of any extra curricular activities - > Pupils with SEN are encouraged to be part of Well-Being Club - > Pupils with SEN are offered bespoke opportunities within the wider school community, such as sporting events - > Pupils with SEN are encouraged to be part of the school council.

-We have a zero tolerance approach to bullying.
+- > Pupils with SEND are encouraged to be part of any extra curricular activities - > Pupils with SEND are offered bespoke opportunities within the wider school community, such as sporting events - > Pupils with SEND are encouraged to be part of the school council. - > We have a zero tolerance approach to bullying.

-5.14 Complaints about SEN provision
+5.14 Complaints about SEND provision

-Complaints about SEN provision in our school should be made to the SENCO in the first instance.
-They will then be referred to the school's complaints policy.
+Complaints about SEND provision in our school should be made to the SENCO or Headteacher in the first instance.
+They will then be referred to the school's complaints policy, which is available on the website and in reception.

-The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that the school has discriminated against their children.
+The parents/carers of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that the school has discriminated against their children.
 They can make a claim about alleged discrimination regarding:

-- > Exclusions - > Provision of education and associated services - > Making reasonable adjustments, including the provision of auxiliary aids and services
+- > Exclusions - Provision of education and associated services - > Making reasonable adjustments, including the provision of auxiliary aids and services

-5.15 Contact details of support services for parents of pupils with SEN
+5.15 Contact details of support services for parents/carers of pupils with SEND